Twins vs. White Sox Player Props Betting Odds

 Burger Stats

-- Jake Burger has 15 hits with five doubles, seven home runs, seven walks and 14 RBI.
+- Jake Burger has 15 hits with five doubles, seven home runs and seven walks.
+He has driven in 14 runs.

 Burger Recent Games